paulsgcross/haxe-injection/README.md

 # haxe-injection
-Straight-to-the-point dependency injector for Haxe
+A straight to the point Microsoft-style dependency injection library for Haxe